-Tim Burchett is a lifelong East Tennessee conservative, a husband, a dad, and the Republican nominee for Congress in Tennessee’s 2nd Congressional District.
-He is running for Congress because he is fed up with the status quo in our nation’s Capitol.
+Tim Burchett is a lifelong East Tennessee conservative, a husband, a dad, and the Republican Congressman for Congress in Tennessee’s 2nd Congressional District.
+He ran for Congress because he was fed up with the status quo in our nation’s Capitol.

 Born in Knoxville, Tennessee, Tim attended Bearden High School before earning his Bachelor’s degree in education from the University of Tennessee.

 Dedicated to serving his community, Tim has spent much of his adult life serving the people of East Tennessee.
 In the state legislature, Tim sponsored and supported many bills, cutting taxes, protecting American Jobs, and defending the God-given liberties of Tennesseans.

 In 2010, Tim was sworn into office as Knox County mayor.
 As mayor, he has focused on true conservative leadership by limiting the scope of government.
 He defeated a massive property tax proposal, cut the county’s debt by $45 million, and fought to protect local small businesses.

 Tim always stands for what is right, no matter the political cost.
 Tim is a proven leader who gets the job done and puts the best interests of Tennesseans ahead of petty partisanship and personal gain.

 His commitment to working hard and his determination to do the right thing came from his parents, Charlie and Joyce Burchett.
 Charlie and Joyce grew up during the Depression, served their country and were both career educators.
 Tim’s father fought under Col. Chesty Puller in the Pacific during World War II.
 Tim’s mother learned to fly an airplane in support of the war effort, an uncommon feat for a woman in the 1940s.